xinyaosong/Paging-tool/README.md

       This data should be consistent with your back-end function where getting the list data.

-    2) getPageContent is a function to send a request and get the list items on the page your specified.
+    2) getPageContent is a function to send a request and get the list items on the page you specified.

       The function should have one parameter, which is the start index when you search in the data base.

 ## Example:
 ```
   import Paging from [your path of 'paging.js']
+  import [your path of 'paging.css']
   ...

   render(){